 6. Tiergarten Park

-Escape the urban hustle and bustle by visiting Tiergarten Park, Berlin’s green oasis.
-This vast park offers a serene retreat from the city and is perfect for a leisurely walk or a picnic.
-Explore the park’s beautiful gardens, charming lakes, and iconic landmarks like the Victory Column.
-Don’t be surprised if you encounter locals jogging or cycling around – it’s a popular spot for outdoor activities!
+Tiergarten Park will get you away from the urban hustle and bustle.
+This is a huge park, which is serene enough to escape to the city and it’s great for a slow amble or a picnic.
+Travel through the park’s very beautiful gardens, picturesque lakes, and the famous Victory Column.
+You won’t be surprised if you see people jogging or cycling around in this popular spot for outdoor activities.

 7. Berlin Cathedral

-End your East tour by visiting the magnificent Berlin Cathedral.
-This stunning architectural masterpiece is not only a place of worship but also a fascinating historical landmark.
-Marvel at the opulent interiors, climb to the dome for sweeping views of the city, or attend a classical concert held within the grand cathedral.
-Don’t forget to check the visiting hours for specific areas and be respectful of any ongoing religious services.
+On your East tour, end it by going to the great Berlin Cathedral.
+Certainly, this outstanding architectural wonder is a place of worship but at the same time a really interesting historical landmark.
+The opulent interiors are amazing, climb to the dome for a city sweeping view and attend classical concert carried out in the grand cathedral.
+Be sure also to check visiting hours for particular areas, and be respectful when visiting is ongoing for religious services.

 Happy travels!